-Robin Grille shares his journey with a homeschooling group in Hong Kong who have fought for Parenting for a Peaceful World to be translated into Catonese and distributed in China next year.
+Robin Grille shares his journey with a homeschooling group in Hong Kong, EDiversity, who have fought for Parenting for a Peaceful World to be translated into Catonese and distributed in China in 2017.
 Robin shares his insight into cultural changes happening in China and around the world at this time.
-He believes the “backlash” experience to the dying dominator and authoritarian models of parenting and government are breeding last gasp grabs for power that dominate mainstream media.
-However, there is a New Story (www.KindredMedia.org)…
+He believes the “backlash” experience to the dying dominator and authoritarian models (Old Story) of parenting, education, culture, and government are breeding last gasp grabs for power as humanity’s New Story emerges.

-Robin covers his talk at the UNICEF Baby Friendly Initiative in England last year and his presentation at the Healthy Birth, Healthy Earth Sumit at Findhorn, Scotland last month.
-He throws in the kitchen sink with insights from PFPW, guidance from his book Heart-to-Heart Parenting, and his admonition to all activists to not look for predictions of the future but to set their intentions for how they want it to be and work in that direction together.
+Robin covers his talk at the UNICEF Baby Friendly Initiative in England and his presentation at the Healthy Birth, Healthy Earth Sumit at Findhorn, Scotland.
+He throws in the kitchen sink with insights from PFPW, guidance from his book Heart-to-Heart Parenting, and his admonition to all activists to “not look for predictions of the future but to set their intentions for how they want it to be” and work in that direction together.

 Read Robin on Kindred here: kindredmedia.org/author/robin-grille/